 Types of Plans

-UnitedHealthcare offers three types of MedicareComplete plans.
+UnitedHealthcare offers four types of MedicareComplete plans.
 One type is HMO plans, which are health maintenance organizations that require participants to pursue care within a network of providers.
 Another type is point-of-service plans, which maintains a network of providers but allows participants to seek coverage for certain services outside of the network for a higher price.
-The third type is the preferred provider organization, which allows participants to seek a provider for any covered service outside of the network.
-The preferred provider organization has higher costs for participants.
+The third type is the preferred provider organization, which allows participants to seek a provider for any covered service outside of the network; this comes with higher costs for participants.
+The fourth type is private fee-for-service, which provides the most flexibility in choosing your desired doctor who takes Medicare and accepts the plan's payment terms.